lmcad-unicamp/PI-HPC-Bench/README.md

 * Applications from LLNL ASC Proxy Apps
 * Real applications (LAMMPS and ExaML)

 Our Paramount Iterations library source code is in /utils/ path.
-Every benchmark directory has a /exec_scripts/run_exec.sh file: file for executing the applications of benchmark being evaluated.
+Every benchmark directory has a /exec_scripts/run_exec.sh file: file for executing the applications of benchmark.

 ## Citation